mloitzl/ndc25-WorkshopGraphQL/Rider/Step5.md

     return GenerateTestOrders().Single(order => order.Id == id);
 }
 ```
 The Single ensures that only 1 record can ever be retrieved from the collection.
 Since the id field can be considered to be the primary key this will hold true for this workshop.
 You could of course also use the SingleOrDefault, to make sure that you can return an empty result if an id is passed that is not present in our collection.
-For a production API, I would really recommend this, but since this is a demmo project, just Single will do.
+For a production API, I would really recommend this, but since this is a demo project, just `Single` will do.

 We do not need to change anything in program.cs for this to work.
 All we have to do is run the application again.